sdmurff/learn-french/prompt.md

     behavior: "Display dropdowns for difficulty and theme selection"
     acceptance_criteria:
       - CEFR level dropdown visible (A1–C2, default A1)
-      - Theme dropdown visible with at least: ['General', 'Travel', 'Food', 'Daily Life']
+      - Theme dropdown visible with at least: ['Daily Life', 'Travel', 'Food']
       - Default theme is 'General'

   - id: UI-02